SavioMenifer/savi.oooo/src/posts/work/fireflyisland.md

 ## The outcome

 Firefly Island was designed and evaluated with users in the Neos VR platform over two design iterations.
 During the evaluations, users were able to freely explore the world as a pair, after which they shared their experience through an interview and video recording.
 This provided us qualitative insights on how users made use of social VR affordances in the world.
 In addition, we also obtained useful design knowledge that can be appropriated by designers and researchers to create future intimate experiences in social VR.

+Firefly Island is a public world in Neos, where anyone can visit and explore it.
+It was also featured in the world browser within Neos, and now has over 500 visits.
+Feel free to give it a try yourself, but remember to take a friend along with you!
+I'd also be happy to give you a tour of the world; send me an email if you would like that.

 Want to learn more?
 You might be interested in watching this [talk](https://www.youtube.com/watch?v=wc_NvWeluI8) where I presented my master's thesis to the Edu-Science community in Neos.
 Or download the full thesis as a [PDF](/assets/work/firefly_island/thesis.pdf) if you prefer to read :)